Kallistina/linux-terminal-simulator/README.md

 # Linux Terminal Simulator

-This project is a **Linux terminal simulator** implemented in C++.
-It replicates core functionalities of a Linux shell, including command execution, file manipulation, process management, and signal handling.
-It also supports advanced features like aliases, command history, and wildcard character handling.
----

 ## Overview
 This project is a simple Unix shell implementation named `mysh`.
 It provides basic shell functionalities, including:
 - Command parsing and execution